-Item Requirement PL/SQL native compilation, ProC/C++, Oracle Call Interface, Intel C++ Compiler 8.1 or later and the version of GNU C and C++ compilers listed previously for the distribution are supported for use with these products.
+Item Requirement PL/SQL native compilation, ProC/C++ Oracle Call Interface, Intel C++ Compiler 8.1 or later and the version of GNU C and C++ compilers listed previously for the distribution are supported for use with these products.
 Oracle C++ Call Interface, Oracle XML Developer's Kit (XDK) Note: Intel C++ Compiler v8.1 or later is supported.
 However, it is not required for installation.
 On Red Hat Enterprise Linux 3, OCCI is supported with version 3.2 of the GNU C++ compiler.
 This is the default compiler version.
 OCCI is also supported with Intel Compiler v8.1 with gcc 3.2.3 standard template libraries.
 Oracle XML Developer's Kit is not supported with GCC on Red Hat Linux 4.0.
 It is supported only with Intel C++ Compiler (ICC).
 On Red Hat Enterprise Linux 4.0, Oracle C++ Call Interface (OCCI) does not support GCC 3.4.3.
 To use OCCI on Red Hat Enterprise Linux 4.0, you need to install GCC 3.2.3.
-Oracle JDBC/OCI Drivers You can use the following optional JDK version with the Oracle JDBC/OCI drivers; however, it is not required for the installation: ■ Sun JDK 1.5.0 (64-bit) ■ Sun JDK 1.5.0 (32-bit) ■ Sun JDK 1.4.2_09 (32-bit)
+Oracle JDBC/OCI Drivers You can use the following optional JDK version with the Oracle JDBC/OCI drivers; however, it is not required for the installation: ■ Sun JDK 1.4.2 with the JNDI extension Note: JDK 1.4.2 is installed with this release.